exstream-js/exstream-docs/docs/guide/consumption-methods.md

 // will log 1, 2, 3, ...
 1000 to the console
 ```

-`Stream.start()` is often used to build pipelines that acts as a Writable Stream:
+`Exstream.start()` is often used to build pipelines that acts as a Writable Stream:

 ```js
 const mongoWritable = _.pipeline()